Whistle-Blowing Policy

 Whistle-blowing Committee

-The Whistle-blowing Committee (“the Committee”) will comprise: the Lead Pastor, the Council Chairman, and two other church members appointed by the Church Council.
+The Whistle-blowing Committee (“the Committee”) will comprise: the Lead Pastor, the Council Chairperson, and two other church members appointed by the Church Council.
 If any member of the Committee faces any potential conflict of interest in a matter, he/she shall recuse him/herself for that matter.

 The Committee’s role is to carry out confidential investigations to establish if there is sufficient evidence to support the whistle-blower’s concern.
-The Committee will:
+The findings will be reported to the Church Council.
+Where appropriate, the Committee will provide updates to the whistle-blower on the progress of the investigations and notify him/her of the final outcome.

 Where there is insufficient evidence to establish the whistle-blower’s concern, but there is no evidence that the report was made in bad faith, the Committee must closely monitor the matter reported for a period to be determined by the Committee.